RichardValerosoUniverse/The-Valeroso-City/README.md

 **Section 31 — Effectivity**

 **Statutory text (verbatim):**
-*“Section 31.
-Effectivity. — This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in at least two (2) newspapers of general circulation.”*
+*“This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in at least two (2) newspapers of general circulation.”*

 **Impactful violation example:**